ArcticBlaze1000/GlobalTrain/README.md

 - **Integrated PDF Generation**: Trainers can generate a PDF of any completed or in-progress form directly from this screen.
 The system renders the form component to HTML, applies the application's styles, and uses Electron's backend services to create and save a PDF file.

 - **Specialized Document Handling**: Includes logic to conditionally display certain forms, such as the `LeavingForm`, which only appears when a trainer toggles a specific checkbox, keeping the UI clean and context-aware.

+### **Event Lifecycle Management**
+To ensure a structured and auditable workflow, training events (Datapacks) now move through a distinct lifecycle managed by a `status` field in the database.
+This prevents incomplete or unverified events from appearing live to trainers and candidates.

+- **Three Statuses**:
+    1.  **`new`**: The default state for an event created in the **Creation Screen**.
+At this stage, it is considered a draft and is only visible to the user who created it.
+    2.  **`admin`**: When a user in the Creation Screen is satisfied with the draft, they can "Send to Admin".
+This changes the status to `admin` and makes the event visible in the **Admin Screen** for final review and approval.
+    3.  **`cleared`**: After an administrator reviews the event details in the Admin Screen, they can "Clear" it.
+This sets the status to `cleared`, making the event live and accessible in the **Course Screen** and **Candidate Screen** for trainers and candidates.

+- **Controlled Visibility**: This status-driven system ensures that each screen in the application only shows relevant data: drafts in `CreationScreen`, pending events in `AdminScreen`, and fully approved events in the live training screens.

 ### **Database-Driven Document Generation**
 - The structure of all forms and checklists is defined in the database, not in the code.